SAP-samples/btp-cf-cap-multitenant-susaas/README.md

 | [SAP Cloud Identity Services](https://discovery-center.cloud.sap/serviceCatalog/identity-authentication?region=all&tab=feature)                   | default (Application) |     1    |
 | [SAP Cloud Identity Services](https://help.sap.com/docs/IDENTITY_AUTHENTICATION/6d6d63354d1242d185ab4830fc04feb1/d5cd80c6928e4ac98586025170efdf08.html?locale=en-US)             | application   |     1    |

-> (*) A SAP NetWeaver system is required ff you want to test the automated data push feature from an existing SAP solution.
-You can use all **SAP S/4HANA** releases and also any other SAP systems which has a **SAP NetWeaver** stack version higher than 7.3.
+> (*) An SAP NetWeaver system is required ff you want to test the automated data push feature from an existing SAP solution.
+You can use all **SAP S/4HANA** releases and also any other SAP systems which has an **SAP NetWeaver** stack version higher than 7.3.

 > (**) SAP Integration Suite is required if you want to integrate your SaaS API with [SAP API Management](https://github.com/SAP-samples/btp-cf-cap-multitenant-susaas/tree/main/docu/3-advanced/8-integrate-sap-api-management/README.MD).

 > (***) Please keep in mind - The SAP Integration Suite *trial plan* is valid for 90 days only.
-Your tenant will be decommissioned after 90 days and you need to setup a new tenant if you wish to do further validations with a trial tenant.
+Your tenant will be decommissioned after 90 days and you need to set up a new tenant if you wish to do further validations with a trial tenant.

 **Expert Scope**